 Fix & Flip Loans – Hard Money Rehab Loans – Financing a House Flip

 $75,000 – $2,000,000

 Loans are available to individuals with or without stated income, trusts, corporations, and limited partnerships.

-Fix and flip loans (also know as hard money rehab loans, investment property rehab loans or house flipping loans) are short-term financing tools that enable a real estate investor to obtain the necessary capital to acquire, improve and resell a property for profit.
+Fix and flip loans (also known as hard money rehab loans, investment property rehab loans, or house flipping loans) are short-term financing tools.
+These tools enable a real estate investor to obtain the necessary capital to acquire, improve and resell a property for profit.

 Real Estate Financing for Property Flippers

 As a loan type, fix and flip is used exclusively for residential real estate opportunities that you are looking to rehab and sell within a short period of time, typically 6 to 9 months from the date of purchase.
 Investors will purchase a distressed property or fixer upper, with the intention of ‘fixing’ the damage and improving its look.
 The ultimate goal is for the investor to sell or rent the property under the following three conditions: